across the world

 3. Invoice Customers Daily

-A good habit that will help increase both the transparency of your business and give much more insight into your actual cash flow is to invoice your customers as soon as possible following the provision of services.
+A good habit will help increase the transparency of your business.
+It will also provide detailed insight into your actual cash flow, enabling you to invoice your customers efficiently.
 Many business owners wait a week or two before invoicing customers, which not only gives you a less complete picture of your financial health but can raise questions for auditors.

 By Bryce Welker, CPA, and owner of CPA Exam Guy